UltraEngine/Documentation/CPP/ASyncRender.md

 ## Example

-This example creates an event-based application with a resizable window and 3D rendering.
+This example creates an event-based application with a resizable window and 3D viewport.

 ```c++
 #include "UltraEngine.h"